Developing a B2B Marketing Plan: A Step-by-step Guide

 For a more detailed measurement, you can implement a marketing attribution model.
 In essence, marketing attribution is assigning credits to various marketing channels and campaigns based on their contribution to revenue.

 For example, if a marketing channel is assigned with 10% credit, and your revenue is $100, then this channel is perceived to contribute $10 to your revenue.
 Marketing attribution is a pretty deep subject on its own, and you might want to check this guide to learn further.

-While developing a B2B marketing plan might seem complicated at first, it is actually quite simple once you get the hang of it.
+While developing a B2B marketing plan and strategy might seem complicated at first, it is actually quite simple once you get the hang of it.
 The first step is to define your goals.
-Then, you should define the necessary steps and tactics to achive these goals, and monitor your performance.
+Then, you should talk to B2B SaaS marketing consultant to define the necessary steps and tactics to achive these goals and monitor your performance.

 June 6, 2020